-Maybe you’ve heard of this herb, which can be collected in both “male” or “female” forms – it’s said to have unusual effects on the world beneath the surface.
-Find out about the many powers and uses of rue in the following article, above all those that are considered to be “magical.”
+Perhaps you’ve heard of rue, an herb that can be collected in both “male” or “female” forms.
+Believe it or not, it’s said to have unusual effects.
+Discover the many powers and uses of rue in this article.

 Rue is a perennial, aromatic plant that has yellowish-green leaves and produces small flowers.
 It inhabits dry regions and adapts well to a Mediterranean climate.
-It is favored in many homes and gardens because of its strong aroma and ability to repel insects from certain crops, for example.
+Rue is favored in many homes and gardens because of its strong aroma and ability to repel insects from certain crops.

 Numerous ancient civilizations used rue and even worshiped its powers.
 The Romans cultivated this plant and carried it with them when they visited prisoners, because they believed it would ward off the “evil eye.”
-The Chinese used it to counteract negative thoughts or wishes.
+Meanwhile, the Chinese used it to counteract negative thoughts or wishes.
 Celtic magicians said that rue provided a defense against spells and could be used to promote healing.
-Rue was sacred to the early Jews, Egyptians, and Caledonians, who believed that it was a gift from the gods.
+In addition, rue was sacred to the early Jews, Egyptians, and Caledonians, who believed that it was a gift from the gods.

-In the early Americas, rue was used by indigenous communities to cast spells, and they claimed that by placing a branch under the light of the moon before giving it to their beloved, one could win their heart forever.
+In the early Americas, rue was used by indigenous communities to cast spells.
+They claimed that by placing a branch under the light of the moon before giving it to their beloved, one could win their heart forever.

 When and how should you plant rue?

 It’s said that rue is much more powerful (in both the medicinal and the spiritual sense) if you collect a shoot from someone else’s garden.
 Then, you must ensure that the person who transplants it is the one who will use it later.
 This is because that person’s energy will remain within the leaves and stem of the plant.

 Overall, here are the basic steps to planting rue that are believed to bring out its benefits: